-Recently at an antique fair, I was drawn to a very cute and pretty collection of mini bud vases.
+Recently, I was drawn to a cute and pretty collection of mini bud vases at an antique fair.
 They were by Moorcroft and completely out of my price range.
-But they did give me the inspiration to make my own collection of upcycled mini bud vases.
+But they inspired me to make my collection of upcycled DIY bud vases.

 These mini flower vases don’t compare to the beautiful Moorcraft ones, but they are still very colourful and look cute as centrepieces on my table.

-My DIY mini bud vases cost virtually nothing to make, as they are made from upcycled small plastic bottles (Yakhult) and paper napkins.
+My DIY mini bud vases cost virtually nothing, as they are made from upcycled small plastic bottles (Yakhult) and paper napkins.

 What You Need

 - Small plastic bottles- We drink Yakhult as a family.
-It comes in these cute little plastic bottles, which are the ones I used.
-But there are other brands of probiotic yoghurt drinks and shots that come in equally as cute bottles that could also be upcycled into mini flower vases.
+It comes in these cute little plastic bottles, which I used.
+But other brands of probiotic yoghurt drinks and shots come in equally cute bottles that could also be upcycled into mini flower vases.

 - Paper napkins – I wanted to create a rainbow of mini bud vases, so I used Marimekko paper napkins in those colours.
 You only need one small napkin for each bottle.
 You can buy mixed packs of paper napkins for decoupage on eBay and Amazon.

 - Paper napkin decoupage glue

 - Brush and water

 Step 2: Separate the paper napkin layers.
 You only want to use the top printed ply of the paper napkin.
 This can be a bit fiddly, but I find it’s easier if you rub the napkin in a corner to start separating the layers.
 Rub the napkin between your thumb and forefinger.